-- Jewelry is to be kept to a minimum for both patient and personal safety and the ability to perform assigned tasks. - One ring per hand may be worn.
-Wedding and engagement rings are to be considered as one ring. - Small stud earrings or earrings up to one inch in diameter may be worn.
-Dangle earrings of any length are not permitted.
-Other exposed body jewelry is not permitted. - Watches are to be professional style, non-decorative, and with a second hand. - One plain chain necklace may be worn with the uniform.
-The length should not present a hazard to student or client.
+- 1. Jewelry is to be kept to a minimum for both patient and personal safety and the ability to perform assigned tasks. - 2.
+One ring per hand may be worn.
+Wedding and engagement rings are to be considered as one ring. - 3.
+Small stud earrings or earrings up to one inch in diameter may be worn.
+Dangle and hoop earrings of any length are not permitted.
+Other exposed body jewelry is not permitted. - 4.
+Gauge earrings must be "plug" style. - 5.
+Industrial bars are not permitted. - 6.
+Watches are to be professional style, non-decorative with a second hand. - 7.
+One plain chain necklace may be worn with the uniform.
+The length should not present a hazard to student or patient. - \\NOTE: Jewelry that is identified by the instructor as a safety concern must be removed.